Edgar Rice Burroughs

 “Edgar was the younger brother of George and Harry Burroughs, prominent ranchers in the Pocatello area of southern Idaho and partners in the Sweetser-Burroughs Mining Company.
 And Edgar was there to manage the company’s newest venture: a gold dredge that would work the Snake River on the border between the two states.
 Edgar was a bit different from his two older brothers, who were sober and successful Yale graduates.
 Edgar was the baby of the family, and over the years since he’d left home, he’d been a bit flighty, never seeming to be able to settle down and commit to anything.
 Chances are that had a lot to do with something that had happened to him when he was just 16 years old: He’d spent the summer of 1891 working as a cowboy.
 With boots, chaps, spurs and cuffs.
 Riding and roping, driving cattle, sleeping under the stars — the whole bit.”

 Recently, a branding iron shaped like a snake and bearing ERB’s initials was found in the vicinity of his former ranch in Tarzana, California, when a pool was being installed at a private home.
 The homeowner donated it to the Tarzana Community & Cultural Center in California (mytarzana.org) and pictured on this page.
 (Tarzana is in the western part of the San Fernando Valley of Greater Los Angeles and has a population of approximately 40,000.)

-Bring your hiking boots, a magnifying glass, a camera, and river-rafting clothes and jump on 101 things to do in this outdoor wonderland!
+Bring your hiking boots, a magnifying glass, a camera, and river-rafting clothes and jump on numerous things-to-do in this outdoor wonderland!
 Swing into the adventures of Tarzan (available free on booksshouldbefree.com) while you take in the scenery.

 This is the fourth stop on our Idaho Author Adventures Trail.